7Block Labs

 6) Funding your community: grants that actually drive outcomes

-• Quadratic/stacked grants (historically Gitcoin—transition note): Gitcoin ran rounds on Allo v2 in 2024, but announced in April 2025 it is sunsetting Grants Stack/Allo in favor of a narrower focus; if you rely on Grants Stack, plan alternatives or self‑hosting.
-Keep using Human Passport for Sybil defense. (support.gitcoin.co)
+• Quadratic/stacked grants (historically Gitcoin--transition note): So, Gitcoin ran its rounds on Allo v2 back in 2024, but they decided to move away from Grants Stack/Allo come April 2025.
+If you’ve been relying on Grants Stack, it’s time to think about some alternatives or even consider self-hosting.
+And hey, don’t forget to keep using Human Passport for that Sybil defense! (support.gitcoin.co)

-• Run optimistic micro‑grants for maintenance proposals; let a veto governor cancel within a challenge window (Tally’s optimistic governance pattern). (docs.tally.xyz)
+• Consider running optimistic micro-grants for maintenance proposals.
+You can also add a veto governor who can cancel these within a challenge window, following Tally’s optimistic governance pattern. (docs.tally.xyz)

 7) Token, vote, and exit mechanics you should consider